Cadey89/PLP-Week-1-Assignment/Readme.md

 Explain what software engineering is and discuss its importance in the technology industry.
 Software Engineering is the process of developing, designing and maintaining high quality software

+It is the systematic application of engineering principles, methods and tools to the development, design and maintenance of high quality software systems.

 Identify and describe at least three key milestones in the evolution of software engineering.

 List and briefly explain the phases of the Software Development Life Cycle.